General requirements for schools

 Deciding whether to make special provision

-In deciding whether to make special educational provision, the teacher and SENCO should consider all of the information gathered from within the school about the pupil’s progress.
+In deciding whether to make special educational provision, the teacher and SENDCO should consider all of the information gathered from within the school about the pupil’s progress.
 This information gathering should include an early discussion with the pupil and their parents.

 These early discussions with parents should be structured in such a way that they develop a good understanding of the pupil’s areas of strength and difficulty, the parents’ concerns, the agreed outcomes sought for the child and the next steps.